Instructional Design Support

 - A ‘pre-meeting’ to establish the faculty member’s specific area of focus as well as expectations.

-- The teaching session is observed.
+- The teaching activity is observed.

 - The instructor and trained observer collaborate on a plan to improve or enhance performance.